Back to top

 The environment at Goodman South Madison Library is an important piece of the partnership, as well, and it has been from the beginning for Literacy Network.
 The organization is deeply centered in community.

-“It’s a pillar of our mission to support learners in engaging with their community in a way that is engaging to them and the library has always been a really important part of that community,” said Fabrizio.
+“It’s a pillar of our mission to support learners in participating with their community in a way that is meaningful to them and the library has always been a really important part of that community,” said Fabrizio.
 “It’s a place that naturally fosters literacy skills in a way that is accessible to everyone, including our target population given that so many resources are free.
 Really it’s like the other side of the literacy coin – our teaching method is one that is based in ‘real world’, everyday kinds of conversation.
 They can apply that everyday conversation that we’re teaching them as soon as they leave the classroom - the library is such a great fit for that!”

 Additional Language Resources from the Library